 8-9.
 If the "ProSe" feature is supported for the Npcf_UEPolicyControl service, the PCF may register with the BSF as the PCF serving this UE, if not already registered at the AM Policy Association establishment.
 This is performed by using the Nbsf_Management_Register operation, providing as inputs the SUPI, the GPSI, if available, and the PCF end points related to the Npcf_AMPolicyAuthorization service.

-10. To subscribe to notifications of N1 message for UE Policy Delivery Result, or subsequent UE policy requests (e.g. for V2XP and/or ProSeP), the PCF invokes Namf_Communication_N1N2MessageSubscribe service operation to the AMF by sending the HTTP POST method with the URI of the "N1N2 Subscriptions Collection for Individual UE Contexts" resource.
+10. To subscribe to notifications of N1 message for UE Policy Delivery Result, or subsequent UE policy requests (e.g. for V2XP and/or A2XP and/or ProSeP), the PCF invokes Namf_Communication_N1N2MessageSubscribe service operation to the AMF by sending the HTTP POST method with the URI of the "N1N2 Subscriptions Collection for Individual UE Contexts" resource.

 11. The AMF sends an HTTP "201 Created" response to the PCF.